-Candidates should check that their personal details, name and date of birth, are correct on the results slip and inform the Exams Officer if there are any errors.
-Exams Officers must inform WJEC of errors, in writing, not later than 9 September 2018.
+Candidates should check that their personal details, name and date of birth, are correct on the Results Slip and inform the Exams Officer if there are any errors.
+Exams Officers must inform WJEC of errors, in writing, not later than the 9 September (June series), 31 January (November series) or 31 March (January series).
 If errors aren't corrected at this stage, there will be a charge for replacing certificates after they have been issued.
 Candidates should check the arrangements for receiving their certificate with their school or college.

-Appendix 1 - Example GCE results slip
+Appendix 1 - Example GCSE results slip